Pistonight/celer-presets/botw/README.md

 # `full` includes everything.
 Most routes can use `most`, which is `full` without koroks
 - use: Pistonight/celer-presets/botw/full.yaml
 - plugins:
   - use: variables             # required
+  - use: botw-ability-unstable # required
 ```

 ### Layers